Events 2020 - Apr 2021

 Whilst we are still unable to meet in person, we are now able to offer a full programme of Speaker Talks online via Zoom.
 All the talks will start at 2pm.

-The September talk on Tuesday was a fascinating lecture on Bees and it was lovely to ‘see’ so many people joining and thoroughly enjoying the session.
+The September talk was a fascinating lecture on Bees and it was lovely to ‘see’ so many people joining and thoroughly enjoying the session.
+In October Katrina van Grouw, ornithologist, artist and author, spoke about her fascinating life and the books she has written.
+In November Shona Kennedy, a Nutritionist, gave an interesting and enlightening talk about The Gut.

 Zoom can be used on any PC or tablet with internet connection.
 It is very straightforward to join a Zoom meeting and any Member of the Committee would be very happy to give advice if required.

-We look forward to 'seeing' you in October
+We look forward to 'seeing' you at the next meeting.

 |Dates for your Diary|